Blumler and Katz's Uses and Gratifications Theory are used

 Kate is waiting for Faye to get off the bus.

-Kate then texts Faye to see where she is as she hasn’t turned up
+Kate then texts Faye to see where she is as she hasn’t

 Kate then calls the police